Food Banks: Reducing Stigma & Doing More with Less

 Business Scenario: Preserve the dignity and respect of clients by eliminating handwritten dates on tinned goods.
 Survey evidence shows this to be a significant concern among a high proportion of clients.
 It leads to the potential for bullying at school and the burden of a visible stigma for our clients.

-Problem Statement: Food Bank clients strongly dislike handwritten expiry dates.
+Problem Statement: food bank clients strongly dislike handwritten expiry dates.

 Project Goal: Eliminate the need for handwritten dates on all tinned goods.